BitJam/live-usb-maker/README.md

   -e --esp-size=<xx>    Size of ESP (uefi) partition in MiB (default 50) --ext-options=<xx>    Use these options when creating the ext4 filesystem

+    --format            Make a data usb formatted to fat32 by default --format=<fs>       Make a data usb formated to the give filesystem

   -f --from=<xxx>       The device, cdrom, or file to make the live-usb from
                         Use "clone" to clone the current live system or use clone=<xxx> to clone another live-usb